 Green and Blue Infrastructure is a term that covers a wide range of ecological and often biodiverse features.
 The Network comprises assets of high nature conservation value including rare and threatened heathland habitats, wildflower rich meadows, ancient semi-natural and secondary woodland, trees, hedgerows and water bodies – all assets of high biodiversity value.
-Also included are those areas of recreation and amenity value including children’s play areas, allotments, recreational playing fields, and off street footways and cycleways in and around Leighton Linslade.
+Also included are those areas of recreation and amenity value including children’s play areas and play spaces, allotments, recreational playing fields, and off street footways and cycleways in and around Leighton Linslade.
 In most cases assets have multi-functional, nature conservation, recreational and amenity value.

 • Encourage tree and woodland creation and hedgerow planting where this enhances connectivity and buffering of existing woodlands and does not compromise other habitat objectives.